uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Despite the devastating impacts of colonization, Indigenous peoples have always resisted (though in some places not always successfully) attacks on their cultures, languages, and ways of life.

 If Canadians are to keep the promise of the apologies made on their behalf—the promise of “never again!”—then we must guard against simply replicating the assimilation policies of the past in new forms today.
-As TRC Honorary Witness Wab Kinew said, “The truth about reconciliation is this: It is not a second chance at assimilation.
+As =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness Wab Kinew said, “The truth about reconciliation is this: It is not a second chance at assimilation.
 It should not be a kinder, gentler evangelism, free from the horrors of the residential school era.
 Rather, true reconciliation is a second chance at building a mutually respectful relationship.”[^58]